hashicorp/terraform-cdk/website/docs/cdktf/concepts/remote-backends.html.md

      any changes that are required for your infrastructure.
 All Terraform commands should now work.

-     If you ever set or change modules or backend configuration for Terraform, you forget, other
-     commands will detect it and remind you to do so if necessary.
+     If you ever set or change modules or backend configuration for Terraform, other cdktf cli commands will detect the change and prompt you to rerun this command if necessary.

    ```